Register your overseas travel and/or residential details here.

 (Including Western Sahara)

-There is extreme risk to your security in Western Sahara (a non-self governing territory under Moroccan control) due to the threat posed by unexploded landmines and we advise against all travel to the region.
+There is extreme risk to your security in Western Sahara (a non-self governing territory under Moroccan control) due to the threat posed by unexploded landmines.
+We advise against all travel to the region.

-There is some risk to your security in Morocco due to the threat from terrorism and civil unrest and we advise caution.
+There is some risk to your security in Morocco due to the threat from terrorism and civil unrest.
+We advise caution.

 The land border between Morocco and Algeria is currently closed and no attempt should be made to cross at any point.